-- In purchase of another residential property within 1 year before or 2 years after the due date of sale of the property (Details of the rule here)
+- In the purchase of another residential property within 1 year before or 2 years after the due date of sale of the property.

-- Construction of residential property within a period of 3 years from date of sale of property
+- Construction of residential property within a period of 3 years from the date of sale of property

-Alternatively, you are also exempt from long term capital gains tax if the gained amount is invested in capital gains bonds (NHAI, REC) within 6 months from sale of the earlier real estate asset.
+Alternatively, you are also exempt from long-term capital gains tax if the gained amount is invested in capital gains bonds (NHAI, REC) within 6 months from the sale of the earlier real estate asset.

 Lastly, I don’t want to comment on the rate of growth of your real estate asset’s value.
 You may lose your money if invested in the wrong property or even right property when selected at the wrong time.

-5. Business Income – 30% on the profits not revenue.
-Advantage of offsetting losses, if any.
+4. Business Income – 30% on the profits not revenue.
+The advantage of offsetting losses, if any.

 Business income is taxed flat at 30% but only on the profits.

-If I have 1 Crore income from my business and incurring 70 lakh cost to run that business (including equipments, operational cost & salaries of employees) then I am liable to pay tax on 30 lakh only.
+If I have 1 Crore income from my business and incurring 70 lakh cost to run that business (including equipment, operational cost & salaries of employees) then I am liable to pay tax on 30 lakh only.

 That means 10 lakh tax.

-But in case, you incurred any losses in past year, you can offset that with the profits of current year.
+But in case, you incur any losses in past year, you can offset that with the profits of the current year.

 Also, you can defer the tax payments to next year by investing your profits back into your business.

 In many ways, it’s in the hands of a businessman to optimise the income taxes, while salaries person have a limited option to save tax capped by the limits decided by the government.

-6. Business Service Income – Under presumptive scheme, 50% of income is taxable.
+5. Business Service Income – Under the presumptive scheme, 50% of income is taxable.

-If you are running a service business than serving as a full time employee then you can avail the benefits of presumptive scheme of government under section 44AD (read what taxation expert Karan Batra says – section 44AD)
+If you are running a service business than serving as a full-time employee then you can avail the benefits of the presumptive scheme of government under section 44AD.

 Let me give you an example.